 A secondary cleft palate…

-A lot of cleft palate puppies are often euthanized before prospective owners ever have the chance to adopt them because they are seen to have defects, simply because the puppies are often considered “less desirable” to their owners.
+Sadly, many cleft palate puppies are often euthanized before prospective owners ever have the chance to adopt them because they are seen to have defects, simply because the puppies are often considered “less desirable” to their owners.

 Symptoms of Cleft Palate in Dogs

-In most cases, a primary cleft palate will most likely be able to be seen “visually”, a secondary cleft palate is not always so easy to detect as the opening to the nasal cavity, or nasal passages, can be small and far back within the mouth of the affected canine.
+In most cases, a primary cleft palate will most likely be able to be seen “visually.”
+A secondary cleft palate is not always so easy to detect as the opening to the nasal cavity, or nasal passages, can be small and far back within the mouth of the affected canine.

-For this reason, owners of dogs affected by a secondary cleft palate will often need to look for “symptoms” of the condition before they might think to actually make a “physical” inspection of their animal’s mouth.
+For this reason, owners of dogs affected by a secondary cleft palate will often need to look for “symptoms” of the condition before they might think to make a “physical” inspection of their animal’s mouth.

 Some possible signs of a secondary cleft palate may include: